Tree Preservation Ordinance makes the headlines!

 The group has been having a series of discussions about what should be in an ordinance as well as looking at what other cities are doing.
 A good source of information on other tree ordinances and guidelines for drafting a tree ordinance can be found at the website www.friends.urbanforests.org.
 Here are some of the issues we felt needed to be in a new ordinance.
-We welcome your feedback on issues important to you and that you think should be included.
-Please look over the list and tell us what you think.
-Thanks.

 1. Require permits to remove trees on both public and private property so we can keep better track of tree loss and gain.
 Require 2 week posting of tree removals as SDOT currently does.